davidpesce/learninglocker-centos7/README.md

     ansible-playbook --extra-vars={"mongodb_host":"[ip-of-the-machine]"} (...)

-To only provision the webserver run:
+To provision only the web server run:

     ansible-playbook (...) learninglocker.yml

-To only provision the database run:
+To provision only the database run:

     ansible-playbook (...) database.yml